swallowcamel/nancywiki/View-location-conventions.md

-While rendering a view is as simple as invoking the View indexer on the `NancyModule` class; there is quite a lot going on “under the hood” to attempt to locate the correct view template, based on the information provided.
+While rendering a view is as simple as invoking the View indexer on the `NancyModule` class, there is quite a lot going on “under the hood” to attempt to locate the correct view template, based on the information provided.
 This “under the hood” work is actually achieved using a series of “view location conventions”.

 The conventions themselves are quite simple.
 Each convention uses the available “hints”, such as view name, model type and view location context, and produces a series of potential view template names/locations.
-Nancy will iterate over the conventions, in the order they have been defined, until a view template was located, or until there are no more conventions to use.
+Nancy will iterate over the conventions, in the order they have been defined, until a view template is located, or until there are no more conventions to use.

 ## Taking a look at the default conventions